-Judah Levin adding machine
+- Judah Levin

-Numbers through 9999999 can be indicated.
-The metal keys have plastic and paper key tops.
-The space under the keyboard is covered with green velvet.
-The result is indicated on a row of red number wheels below these two rows of keys.
+Numbers through 9,999,999 could be entered.
+The metal ten-key design had plastic and paper keytops.
+The space under the keyboard was covered with green velvet.
+The result was indicated on a row of red number wheels below these two rows of keys.
 The machine was stored in a small black suitcase covered with leather, lined with cloth, and provided with a metal handle on top.